fex01/ansible-gitserver/README.md

 > [set-connection-parameters/README.md](https://github.com/fex01/ansible-gitserver/blob/master/roles/set-connection-parameters/README.md)
 >
 > This role will set the correct SSH port and username (default vs. custom).
-> This might be necassary to rerun a playbook that changed either of these.
+> This might be necessary to rerun a playbook that changed either of these.
 > *HINT*: In that case you should run *gather_facts* after this role or not at all to avoid a failed play.
 >
 > It will: